About Small Cats

 Answer

-Only a handful of studies have investigated the ecology of small cats, so there are huge knowledge gaps about species population sizes, threats and more.
+Yet, only a handful of studies have investigated the ecology of small cats, so there are massive knowledge gaps about species population sizes, threats and more.
 This lack of data can significantly hamper conservation action and make many highly threatened small cat species appear as low priorities on the conservation agenda.

 Question